Peter Brathwaite: Performance

 In 2018, he developed the show Effigies of Wickedness (Songs banned by the Nazis) in collaboration with English National Opera and the Gate Theatre.
 The cabaret-style show explored the Weimar era music banned by the Nazi regime.
 He has also given recitals using the works of the Entartete Musik ("degenerate music") exhibition.
 Brathwaite made his Royal Opera debut in 2019 singing various roles in the world premiere of Jules Maxwell’s The Lost Thing.
 The following season, he returned to the Royal Opera House Covent Garden for his main stage debut singing the role of Martin Carter in Hannah Kendall’s one man opera The Knife of Dawn.
 In 2021, he created the role of Joey in the world premiere of Kris Defoort’s opera The Time of Our Singing for La Monnaie, Brussels.
 Brathwaite created the role of Narrator in Wolf Witch Giant Fairy, a devised collaboration between The Royal Opera and Little Bulb.
 The show ran in the Royal Opera House's Linbury Theatre from December 2021 to January 2022.
 Wolf Witch Giant Fairy won the 2022 Laurence Olivier Award for Best Family Show.
 In May 2022, Brathwaite made his debut at the Munich Biennale singing the role of Paul in the world premiere of Ann Cleare's opera The Little Lives with Ensemble Musikfabrik.
 In September 2022 he sang the role of Stubb in Netia Jones' realisation of Olga Neuwirth's The Outcast at the Philharmonie de Paris, with Matthias Pintscher conducting Ensemble intercontemporain and the Orchestre du Conservatoire de Paris.
+In January 2023, the Royal Opera House, Covent Garden announced Insurrection: A Work in Progress, a series of semi-staged sharings co-developed by and featuring Brathwaite.
+The work in development charts the story of rebellion and resistance in Barbados.
+From December 2023 to January 2024 he reprised the role of Narrator in Wolf Witch Giant Fairy at the Royal Ballet & Opera.
+Wolf Witch Giant Fairy was released in cinemas in October 2024.
+In 2024, he reprised the role of Paul in a new production of Ann Cleare's The Little Lives, directed by Jiří Nekvasil and conducted by Bruno Ferrandis at the Antonín Dvořák Theatre for the New Opera Days Festival in association with the National Moravian-Silesian Theatre.
+Brathwaite returned to La Monnaie, Brussels in autumn 2024 to reprise the role of Joey in the world premiere of Kris Defoort’s opera The Time of Our Singing.
+In February 2025 he created the role of Gbatokai in Festen, an opera in one act with music by Mark-Anthony Turnage and libretto by Lee Hall.
+Festen premiered at the Royal Ballet & Opera in a production directed by Richard Jones and conducted by Edward Gardner.
+At the 2025 Olivier Awards, Festen was awarded Best New Opera Production.